rust-lang/book/nostarch/appendix_c.md

 the annotated type, the value is equal to itself.
 The `Eq` trait can only be applied to types that also implement `PartialEq`, although not all types that implement `PartialEq` can implement `Eq`.
-One example of this is floating-point number types: the implementation of floating-point numbers states that two instances of the not-a-number (`NaN`) value are not equal to each other.
+One example of this is floating-point number types: The implementation of floating-point numbers states that two instances of the not-a-number (`NaN`) value are not equal to each other.

 An example of when `Eq` is required is for keys in a `HashMap<K, V>` so that